Asteria-Pro: Enhancing Deep-Learning Based Binary Code Similarity Detection by Incorporating Domain Knowledge: DK-based Re-ranking

-\paragraph{\textbf{Match Score-based Re-ranking.}} The re-ranking score of candidate function $F_i$ is combined by match score $M_{F_i}$ and its DL-based similarity $\mathcal{M_{F_i}}$ in Equation~\ref{equation:classification}.
-We calculate new score $S^{re-rank}_{F_i}$ for all candidate functions with following equation:
+The re-ranking score of candidate function $F_i$ is obtained by combining the match score $M_{F_i}$ and its DL-based similarity score $\mathcal{M}{F_i}$ using Equation~\ref{eq:rerank}.
+The algorithm calculates a new score $S^{re-rank}{F_i}$ for each candidate function $F_i$ as follows: